 - The employer and the student understand that the student is not entitled to wages for the time spent training.

 While not all six factors have to be present for an individual to be considered a trainee, the experience should ultimately look more like a training/learning experience than a job.

 A student may choose to earn academic credit while working in a private or public sector.
-In this case, the placement is called an Internship for Credit (formerly known as a Cooperative Education placement).
+In this case, the placement is called an Internship for Credit.
 The student is required to have a faculty sponsor in order to receive academic credit.
 Career Services facilitates the process while the academic faculty sponsor evaluates the work.
-If a student chooses not to earn academic credit, the placement is simply called an internship.
-In this case the student does not need a faculty sponsor nor does the student need to complete extra paperwork.

 Internship for Credit: Faculty Expectations

+When sponsoring a student for an Internship for Credit, you are developing a written contract with the student.
 These guidelines are not meant to totally define or set limits upon the experience.
-They are intended to be a means for enhancing and generally evaluating the student’s work experience.
+They are instead intended to be a means of enhancing and evaluating the student’s work experience.

 - Establishing Learning Objectives: The faculty sponsor will meet with the student prior to the placement to develop written objectives.
 These objectives should clearly state what the student expects to learn from the work experience.
 In addition, they should be written so that the student can demonstrate that they have met the objectives.
 Any assignment or stipulations should be agreed upon.

 - Meeting Objectives: It should be clearly established with the student how he/she can demonstrate meeting the learning objectives.

 - Reporting Progress: Most students complete progress reports twice during a placement.
 Reports are forwarded to the faculty sponsors from the Career Services Office as soon as they are received.
 Work-site visits can be arranged through the Career Services Office, usually during the second half of the semester and for those students who are participating for the first time.